subsurface/subsurface/gh_release_notes_bottom.md

 *Note*: If you previously had installed Subsurface-mobile from the Google Play store, the first time you switch to a CICD-release, you'll have to uninstall the Play store version first.
 Make sure your data is synced to the Subsurface Cloud.
 After you install the CICD-release and log in to the Subsurface Cloud again, the data will be restored.
 This is *only* required the first time you switch from a Play store release to a CICD-release.

 # Windows
-The Windows installer (named **subsurface-\<version\>-CICD-release-installer.exe **) will ask you to confirm installation of an app from an unknown developer.
+The Windows installer (named **subsurface-\<version\>-CICD-release-installer.exe**) will ask you to confirm installation of an app from an unknown developer.
 The other **Windows .exe** files are only useful for a few users who are specifically directed to try them.
 Unless that is you, you typically will want to try the **...-installer.exe** file.

 # macOS
-The macOS DMG (named ** Subsurface-\<version\>-CICD-release.dmg) makes it even harder with a multi-step dance that requires opening the Privacy & Security settings in the System Preferences and explicitly confirming that you are willing to install this app.
+The macOS DMG (named **Subsurface-\<version\>-CICD-release.dmg**) makes it even harder with a multi-step dance that requires opening the Privacy & Security settings in the System Preferences and explicitly confirming that you are willing to install this app.
+Currently there are three different macOS DMGs.
+The default one is an x86 binary that runs on all current Macs and supports printing, but appears to have occasional issues with some Bluetooth dive computers.
+Alternatively there are two Qt 6 based versions (one for Apple Silicon, one for older x86_64 Macs) that overall seems to work better, but doesn't have printing support.

 # Linux
 You can find similar Subsurface-Daily builds for [Ubuntu](https://ppa.launchpadcontent.net/subsurface) and Subsurface-test for [Fedora](https://copr.fedorainfracloud.org/coprs/dirkhh/Subsurface-test).